What Is MDO Plywood? Properties, Uses, Grades & When to Choose It

 What MDO actually is

 The construction is layer-by-layer.
-A structural plywood core, typically Group 1 species like Douglas fir or southern yellow pine, sits in the middle.
-A resin-impregnated kraft paper overlay sits on top of the face veneer (and on the back, for 2S panels).
-The overlay isn't a thick coating — it's paper saturated with phenolic or melamine-urea resin that bonds to the veneer under hot press conditions, becoming functionally part of the panel face.
+A structural plywood core, typically Group 1 species like Douglas fir or southern yellow pine in the APA-domestic version, sits in the middle.
+An overlay sits on top of the face veneer (and on the back, for 2S panels).
+In the APA-domestic mainstream, the overlay is a resin-impregnated kraft paper saturated with phenolic or melamine-urea resin that bonds to the veneer under hot press conditions.
+In the phenolic-surface-film version, the overlay is a paper-saturated phenolic film, thicker and higher in resin content than the film used on standard glossy film-faced plywood, tuned to produce a matte concrete surface.

 WBP adhesive runs through every glue line of the plywood core, which is what makes MDO exterior-rated.
 Without WBP throughout, the panel would fail at the inner glue lines under prolonged moisture exposure, no matter how good the overlay was.
-The combination of WBP plywood plus paint-grade overlay is what defines the product category.
+The combination of WBP plywood plus the overlay is what defines the product category in either construction.

-Roseburg's product literature draws this distinction sharply, and it's worth understanding because the data sheet states which process produced the panel.
+This distinction applies to the kraft-paper-overlay version of MDO.
+Roseburg's product literature draws it sharply, and it is worth understanding because the data sheet states which process produced the panel.

 1-step MDO bonds the overlay to the veneer face during the same press cycle that lays up the plywood.
 The plywood and overlay come out of the press as a single integrated panel.
 Faster, less expensive, slightly less uniform face quality because the press conditions are optimised for plywood pressing rather than overlay perfection.